How To Create A To Do List In WordPress

-Time always seems to be in short supply, especially when you are running a growing business.
+Time always seems to be in short supply, especially if you run a fast-paced business.

-There are just so many things to do and remember.
-You have so many deadlines to meet, tasks to complete, meetings to attend, fires to extinguish, deliveries to make, commitments to keep and so on.
-The amount of things that need to get done never seems to end.
+There is just so much work to do and things to remember.
+You have deadlines to meet, urgent tasks to complete, meetings to attend, fires to extinguish, appointments to make, schedules to keep and so on.
+The “doing” never seems to end.

-Now … add the extra workload of promoting and growing your business online and maintaining your website updated with fresh content and everything can start to become unmanageable and overwhelming.
+Now … add the extra dimension of trying to promote and grow your business online and keeping your website or blog updated with new content and everything suddenly begins feeling unmanageable and overwhelming.

-Whether you run a business, website, blog, or manage a team, you need to be able to organize and prioritize your activities, track your progress and daily accomplishments, and, if necessary, assign tasks and responsibilities to members of your team effectively.
+Whether you run a business, website, blog, or manage a project, you need to be able to organize and manage your day.

-A simple proven tool that can help you save time, create a sense of order and manageability, and allow you to regain control is to use a “to-do” list.
+A simple proven tool that can help you save time, create a sense of order and manageability, and allow you to gain some control is to use “to-do” lists.

 To Do Lists – Benefits

-A “to-do” list helps you monitor your progress as you work towards completing projects.
-Your to-do list can be minutely detailed and specific, or just serve as a concise reminder of what needs to be done over a given period of time.
+A “to do” list can help to keep you on track and measure your progress when trying to achieve specific objectives.
+Your to-do list can be very detailed and specific, or just serve as a reminder of what needs to be done over a given period of time.

 Here are some of the many benefits of using to-do lists:

-As you can see, there are many benefits to using to-do lists, both in business and in your personal life.
-Creating to-do lists, prioritizing tasks and working systematically improves your business productivity and efficiency.
+As you can see, there are many benefits to using a to-do list, both in business and in your personal life.
+Creating a to-do list, prioritizing tasks and working systematically improves productivity and efficiency in your business.

-What about adding to do lists to your WordPress website or blog?
+What about using to do lists on your website?

-In this step-by-step tutorial you are going to learn how to easily create to-do lists in WordPress to help your business grow online faster and more efficiently using a customizable, multi-featured to-do list WordPress plugin called Cleverness To-Do List.
+In this step-by-step tutorial we are going to show you how to easily create to do lists in WordPress to improve business efficiency and productivity using a great little plugin for WordPress called Cleverness To-Do List.

 http://wordpress.org/plugins/cleverness-to-do-list/